How to Pay for College

-Make it Count Program for Adult Learners is created specifically for returning and nontraditional students seeking an associate degree, full-time or part-time at Saint Paul College in the fall of 2017
+The Make it Count program for Adult Learners is created specifically for returning and nontraditional students seeking an associate degree, full-time or part-time at Saint Paul College

 Federal and State Grants

-If you have questions or need help, go to the Financial Aid Office in Room 1340, email
+If you have questions or need help, go to the One Stop, Room 1300, email

 For more information about government grants go to: www.saintpaul.edu/FinAidGrants

 Loans are financial aid that must be paid back.
 The student must complete on-line Entry Loan Counseling and be registered for 6 credits.
 Need based and non-need based loans are available.